Binance Market Update (2022-09-03)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include OG, ALPINE, and SNM, up by 15%, 15%, and 13%, respectively.
+Market outperformers include SNM, KEY, and FIL, up by 26%, 17%, and 12%, respectively.

 Top stories of the day: